 When the movers were loading our stuff into the truck, we spent our last few hours in the garden we created.
 Now this is going to sound a little bit kooky, but I believe the critters who now call our garden home stopped by to say thanks and goodbye.
 We watched as a pair of male cardinals chased each other around the side yard where the shed is located.
 The Painted Buntings visited the feeder filled with white millet.
 Zebrawing, Monarchs, and Giant Swallowtail butterflies floated and circled around us.
 A hummingbird zipped by close enough for us to hear his wings before perching on a low branch for about 15 minutes while we inched closer to admire him.
 It was a glorious last few hours!

 One thing we will not miss is the amount of work this beautiful garden requires to look it’s best.
 Our new place has a small garden and outdoor space that will be just enough to keep our thumbs green.
-Stay tuned as we tackle our next project with our Ocean Dunes Fixer.
+Stay tuned as we tackle our next project with our Ocean Dunes Fixer by subscribing below.